faizyakob/my-linux-repo/RHCSA/Learn series : AUTOFS.md

   <summary> VM-2</summary><br>

 1. Install and enable the ```nfs-server``` package.
-   > The nfs-server package .

-2.
+   Ports used by nfs
+   > In RHEL-based distro, nfs-server package also includes rpcbind and mountd.
+There is no need for separate packages install.

+3. Whitelist the

 </details>